 For each open disk log, one process handles requests made to the disk log.
 This process is created when open/1 is called, provided there exists no process handling the disk log.
 A process that opens a disk log can be an owner or an anonymous user of the disk log.
-Each owner is linked to the disk log process, and an owner can close the disk log either explicitly (by calling close/1 or lclose/1, 2) or by terminating.
+Each owner is linked to the disk log process, and an owner can close the disk log either explicitly (by calling close/1) or by terminating.

-Owners can subscribe to notifications, messages of the form {disk_log, Node, Log, Info}, which are sent from the disk log process when certain events occur, see the functions and in particular the open/1 option notify.
+Owners can subscribe to notifications, messages of the form {disk_log, Node, Log, Info}, which are sent from the disk log process when certain events occur, see the functions and in particular the open/l option notify.
 A log can have many owners, but a process cannot own a log more than once.
 However, the same process can open the log as a user more than once.

-For a disk log process to close its file properly and terminate, it must be closed by its owners and once by some non-owner process for each time the log was used anonymously.
+For a disk log process to close its file properly and terminate, it must be closed by its owners and once by some nonowner process for each time the log was used anonymously.
 The users are counted and there must not be any users left when the disk log process terminates.

-Items can be logged synchronously by using functions log/2, blog/2, $log_terms/2$, and $blog_terms/2$.
+Items can be logged synchronously by using functions log/2,blog/2,log_terms/2, and blog_terms/2.
 For each of these functions, the caller is put on hold until the items are logged (but not necessarily written, use sync/1 to ensure that).
 By adding an a to each of the mentioned function names, we get functions that log items asynchronously.
 Asynchronous functions do not wait for the disk log process to write the items to the file, but return the control to the caller more or less immediately.

-When using the internal format for logs, use functions log/2, $log_terms/2$, alog/2, and $alog_terms/2$.
+When using the internal format for logs, use functions $\log/2$, $\log{terms/2}$, alog/2, and alog_terms/2.
 These functions log one or more Erlang terms.
 By prefixing each of the functions with a b (for "binary"), we get the corresponding blog() functions for the external format.
 These functions log one or more chunks of bytes.
-For example, to log the string "hello" in ASCII format, you can use $disk_log:blog(Log, "hello")$, or $disk_log:blog(Log, list_to_binary("hello"))$.
+For example, to log the string "hello" in ASCII format, you can use disk_log:blog(Log, "hello"), or disk_log:blog(Log, list_to_binary("hello")).
 The two alternatives are equally efficient.